ibm-cloud-docs/vpc/lb-faqs.md

 {: #why-only-2-ips}
 {: faq}

-The application load balancer operates in ACTIVE-ACTIVE mode, a configuration that makes it highly available.
+The {{site.data.keyword.alb_full}} (ALB) operates in ACTIVE-ACTIVE mode, a configuration that makes it highly available.
 Horizontal scaling may further add extra appliances when your load increases.
 It's recommended that you choose subnets in different zones to make your load balancers support MZR.
 This way, if a zone is negatively impacted, a new load balancer will be provisioned in a different zone.

 ### Why am I receiving a 409 Conflict Error code when updating or deleting a load balancer?
 {: #409-lbaas-conflict-error}